Not moody, not blue, not cool

 From the Clubs to the Cosmos

 I began to find out a bit about them from music press articles.
 They’d been a Birmingham pop group long before, with Denny Laine as the lead singer.
 They’d been playing the working men’s clubs recreating Go Now and other hits to diminishing audiences.
 They’d been rejuvenated by recruiting Justin Hayward as lead guitarist and singer and decided to go for broke on their own material – heavily influenced by psychedelics – or call it a day.
 A lucky fluke got them the chance to record a set of songs with an orchestra as a technical experiment for the new Deram label, which resulted in Days of Future Passed and the immense hit Nights In White Satin, which gave them not only stardom but the budgets to explore their vision of strings and harmonies over a rock backing.
 The strings, of course, came from Mike Pinder’s ubiquitous Mellotron, a keyboard which ‘played’ tape loops of strings and flutes.
-The Beatles and others had used it but the Moodies made it their trademark.
+The Beatles were inspired by the Moodies* to use it but the Moodies made it their trademark.
 Pinder had worked in the factory that made Mellotrons and was able to modify it to become a working, gigging instrument.
 (Not without some stress – it was heavy and unreliable.
 Little wonder that modern musicians who want its unique, cold sound use samples.)

 All five of the band wrote songs.
 I gravitated towards those of Mike Pinder – they seemed the most outwardly ‘spiritual’ and had the most unusual instrumentation, like the timpani beat of Sunset or the cosmic extravaganza of Have You Heard?
 Ray Thomas tended to produce fairly jocular, light-hearted pop with that 1960s Granny Takes a Trip type of nostalgia.
 John Lodge and Justin Hayward were equally at home with big ballads and melodic rockers, but Hayward had the upper hand with his distinctive, plaintive voice.
 Graeme Edge wrote the poems that tended to launch or close each album, usually spoken by Pinder, perhaps because Edge sounded too Brummie for the serious subject matter, I don’t know.